oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 ### Add Bearer Token auth to secure the SCIM routes

-Disclaimer: We're showing examples with an API key for authorization, but we recommend using OAuth tokens (however, it requires building more infrastructure that is beyond this introductory workshop).
+Disclaimer: We're showing examples with an API key for authorization, but we recommend using OAuth tokens.
+However, building out the infrastructure to support OAuth tokens is beyond the scope of an introductory SCIM workshop.
 Here is more info using [Okta as an Identity Provider for OAuth tokens](https://help.okta.com/en-us/Content/Topics/Apps/Apps_App_Integration_Wizard_SCIM.htm).

 When testing our routes, Postman (acting as the SCIM client) will authenticate to the Todo app backend using a bearer token.
 To support token auth, first install the appropriate passport libraries.